‘We adjust’: Life goes on amidst COVID-19

 “In this darkness right now, if people could see the least little things as blessings, we would be in a better place,” said Rezabek, who owns Off the Wallz Odd Ballz.

-Most restaurants are doing take-out, curbside, or even delivery since customers can’t dine in establishments.
+Most restaurants are doing take-out, curbside or even delivery since customers can’t dine inside establishments.
 Some have altered their hours and others, like KBC in downtown Dothan, have chosen to close temporarily.

 Everything you touch gives you pause.
 People are asked to stay home.